bazzline/distributed_media_converter/README.md

 * add option to organize server per task
 * replace json "databases" with sqlite or more
 * extend client code to observe file paths to automate requesting conversion
+* add support for apache webserver instead of interla php server
+* add authentication for client and server
+* think about rewriting it in RUST